ballerina-platform/ballerina-distribution/examples/graphql-client-security-jwt-authentication/graphql_client_security_jwt_authentication.md

-# GraphQL client - Self signed JWT authentication
+# GraphQL client - JWT authentication

 The `graphql:Client` can connect to a service that is secured with self-signed JWT by adding the `Authorization: Bearer <token>` header by passing the `graphql:JwtIssuerConfig` to the `auth` configuration of the client.
 A self-signed JWT is issued before the request is sent.